Your class or community group can visit our sewage treatment plants or education centre for a fun, interactive journey through the water cycle.

 - wetlands and natural waterways

 Public opening times

 The centre is open to the public every Sunday from 1pm to 5pm except for the months of July, August and December (during these months the centre will open on the second and fourth Sundays of the month).
-Please note, the centre is closed on public holidays.
+Please note, the centre is closed for the month of June and on public holidays.

 Winneke Water Treatment Plant